Nature School

 Testimonials

 Knock-your-socks-off good.
-Incredibly caring naturalists (3 for 15 kids) empower kids and facilitate social emotional learning alongside environmental exploration and stewardship.
+Incredibly caring naturalists (three for 15 kids) empower kids and facilitate social emotional learning alongside environmental exploration and stewardship.

 We are so grateful for Nature School!
 Our child has really opened up and thrived in the year-round outdoor classroom environment.
 The teachers are phenomenal and bring gentle encouragement to problem solving, team building, and the social skills needed at this age.
 We love the pictures and questions that are sent to us after every class to further learn about our child’s day from their perspective!
 We highly recommend this class!